 Scroll down for all variations!

-Starting with very basic shakshuka, then taking places, for Breakfast, Lunch or Dinner!
+Start with the basic recipe, then take it places, for Breakfast, Lunch or Dinner!

 - 1/4 cup olive oil